Nerves and cones of free loop-free {\omega}-categories: Strict and weak w -categories

 Ara and Maltsiniotis \cite{AraMaltsiniotisJoin} introduced a join monoidal structure for $\omega$-categories, whose monoidal unit is the empty $\omega$-category.
-More details on how to construct the join $\cD\star\cC$ of two $\omega$-categories $\cC$ and $\cD$ are postponed until \cref{sec:nu}.
+More details on how to construct the join $\cD\star\overline{\cD}$ of two $\omega$-categories $\cD$ and $\overline{\cD}$ are postponed until~\cref{sec:nu}.
+For now, we mention the following instances of $\omega$-categories obtained as an iterated join construction: Street's orientals from \cite{StreetOrientedSimplexes}.